 Should I be social distancing?

-Yes, everyone should be social distancing from anyone not in your household or support bubble until the Government instructs otherwise.
+Yes, everyone should be social distancing from anyone not in your household or support bubble until the Government advises otherwise.
 You should also try to maintain social distancing if providing informal childcare within a childcare bubble.

 What is self-isolation?